A Local Limit Theorem and Loss of Rotational Symmetry of Planar Symmetric Simple Random Walk

 \begin{remark} Note that the transitions between the regimes in Theorem \ref{LCLTthm1d} work as they should.
 Indeed, when setting $a=0$ in the second line of \eqref{1dimdetails}, one obtains the main order term of the first line and when setting $a=1-\ell_3(n)/n$, so that $an=n-\ell_3(n)$, one obtains the main order term of the third line. \end{remark}

-As mentioned in the introduction, one can verify that the sum in \eqref{phinx} is equal to $n\Lambda(x/n)$ where $\Lambda$ is the rate function for simple random walk.
+\begin{remark} As mentioned in the Introduction, one can verify that the sum in \eqref{phinx} is equal to $n\Lambda(x/n)$ where $\Lambda$ is the large deviations rate function for symmetric simple random walk.
 We do not do this verification here, but outline the main steps of the considerably more complicated two-dimensional case in the Appendix. \end{remark}

 Note that in Theorem \ref{LCLTthm1d}, one should, as mentioned before, think of $x$ as being dependent on $n$ and going to infinity, since the error terms all vanish only as $n\to\infty$, so that for fixed $x$ with $x+n$ even, the limiting probability is just $\sqrt{2/\pi n}$ as shown by P\'{o}lya in \cite{polya}.

-One interesting consequence of Theorem \ref{LCLTthm1d} is that for one-dimensional simple random walk, the exponent in the probability $P(S(n)=x)$ is the same as for the corresponding Brownian motion probability of being in a ball of volume 2 (recall that the ball is taken to have volume 2 to take into account the periodicity of the random walk) around $x$, namely $-|x|^2/2$, as long as $|x| = \bigo{n^{3/4}}$.
+One consequence of Theorem \ref{LCLTthm1d} is that for one-dimensional symmetric simple random walk, the exponent in the probability $P(S_n=x)$ is the same as for the corresponding Brownian motion probability of being in a ball of volume 2 (recall that this is to take into account the periodicity of the random walk) around $x$, namely $-|x|^2/2$, as long as $|x| = \bigo{n^{3/4}}$.
 However as soon as $|x| >>n^{3/4}$, the random walk probability has an additional exponential term which makes the random walk probability smaller than the corresponding Brownian motion probability.
-This should of course not be surprising, since for $x$ with $|x|>n, P(S(n)=x)=0$, while $P(B(n)=x)>0$.
-Theorem \ref{LCLTthm1d} describes precisely the transition from the exponent $-|x|^2/2$ to a 0 probability as the magnitude of $x$ goes from $n^{3/4}$ to $n$.
-In particular, \eqref{1das} gives the exact asymptotic behavior of $P(S(n)=x)$ for all $x\leq n^a, a<1$.
+This should of course not be surprising, since for $x$ with $|x|>n, P(S_n=x)=0$, while $P(B(n)=x)>0$.
+Theorem \ref{LCLTthm1d} describes precisely the transition from the exponent $-|x|^2/2$ to a probability of 0 as the magnitude of $x$ goes from $n^{3/4}$ to $n$.

-This difference in behavior between planar simple random walk and standard Brownian motion in $\R^2$ is also true, though another interesting phenomenon arises in that case: If $|x|>>n^{3/4}$, the asymptotic behavior $P(S(n)=x)$ depends on the location of $x$, not just on $|x|$:
+This difference in behavior between symmetric simple random walk and standard Brownian motion also exists in the plane, though another interesting phenomenon arises in that case: If $n^{3/4}=o(\|(x,y)\|_2)$, the asymptotic behavior of $P(S_n=(x,y))$ depends on the location of $(x,y)$, not just on $\|(x,y)\|_2$: